Updated March 2025

 The Modified GRI Performance Indicators

-In most cases, these modifications haven’t reduced the amount of information reported - instead they specifically increased the amount of data segmentation involved to more accurately reflect the supply chain structure of the industry.
+In most cases, these modifications haven’t reduced the amount of information reported - instead, they specifically increased the amount of data segmentation involved to more accurately reflect the supply chain structure of the industry.

-GRI indicator EC5
+GRI Indicator EC5

-Total payroll and benefits of employees: this indicator has been modified to include segmentation by country or region, including reporting the wages for your company’s lowest-compensated and median-compensated full time employees.
+Total payroll and benefits of employees: this indicator has been modified to include segmentation by country or region, including reporting the wages for your company’s lowest-compensated and median-compensated full-time employees.

 GRI Indicator EN10